yuukicammy/mit-adobe-fivek-dataset/README.md

 The dataset was created by MIT and Adobe Systems, Inc., and is intended to provide a diverse and challenging set of images for testing image processing algorithms.
 The images were selected to represent a wide range of scenes, including landscapes, portraits, still lifes, and architecture.
 The images also vary in terms of lighting conditions, color balance, and exposure.

+The official archive has a complicated directory structure and that expert images need to be downloaded individually.
+To simplify this process, I created a tool that allows all data to be downloaded with just a single line of python code.

-In practice, this dataset is often used after RAW images have undergone various processing steps.
-For example, RAW images are developed by adding noise, overexposure, and underexposure to emulate camera errors.
+In practice, the dataset is often used after RAW images have undergone various processing steps, such as adding noise, overexposure, and underexposure to emulate camera errors.

-However, the officially provided dataset has a complex structure and is difficult to handle.
-This repository provides tools to easily download and use the datasets.
+This tool also allows for these kinds of processing to be easily performed using PyTorch's DataLoader.

 ## Official Website